nodeontrain/nodeontrain.xyz/tuts/some_structure.md

 permalink: /tuts/some_structure/
 ---

-In this section we’ll add some structure to the layout and give it some minimal styling with CSS.
+In this section we'll add some structure to the layout and give it some minimal styling with CSS.

 ### Site navigation

-As a first step toward adding links and styles to the sample application, we’ll update the site layout file `public/index.html` with additional HTML structure.
+As a first step toward adding links and styles to the sample application, we'll update the site layout file `public/index.html` with additional HTML structure.
 This includes some additional divisions, some CSS classes, and the start of our site navigation.

 {% highlight html %}
 <body>